Rasimilian/Magnetic-Field-Decomposition/README.md

 # Magnetic-Field-Decomposition
-A program to decompose a magnetic field of a dipole magnet into harmonics.
+A program to decompose magnetic field of a dipole magnet into harmonics.

 Dipole (B), Quadrupole (G), Sextupole (S) and Octupole (O) harmonics are presented.